 they went out to the Mount of Olives.

-- This is the recounting of the Last Supper, the first Mass in which Our Lord offered himself to his disciples as spiritual food by transforming bread and wine into his Body and Blood.
+- This is St. Mark’s recounting of the Last Supper, the first Mass in which Our Lord offered himself to his disciples as spiritual food by transforming bread and wine into his Body and Blood.

 - Christ made this offering or sacrifice in an unbloody way.
-He would make that same offering the next day in a bloody way in his Passion.
+He would make this same offering the next day in a bloody way in his Passion.

 - Christ was thereby enacting the New Covenant between God and humanity.